 Employees with children who are in the Program may not allow their parenting responsibilities to interfere with their employment responsibilities.
 Specifically, employees are expected to work their regularly scheduled hours, to refrain from leaving their assigned responsibilities to deliver, pick up, or check on their children, and to make necessary arrangements for child care.
-Moreover, employees are expected to use PTO to attend parent conferences, home visits, or any other activity that falls within their work responsibilities.
+Employees' children may not be in Consortium classrooms during the workday.
+Further, employees are expected to use PTO to attend parent conferences, home visits, or any other activity that falls within their workday responsibilities.